 Done for now.
 Take your final elevator pitch and write it down.
-Memorise and practice it until it just slides off your tongue naturally.
+Memorise and practise it until it just slides off your tongue naturally.

 Continue to improve.
 Over time, always be on the listen for phrases that you think could make your elevator pitch more clear and impactful.
 And then test it out.
 Every once in a while you will probably benefit by starting from scratch because things always change: you, you’re business, your goals, and your clients’ needs.